 When parents behave poorly at sporting matches, children are more likely to drop out of team sports.
 Furthermore, if you emphasise a ‘winning is everything’ attitude, you make the sport less fun, and more stressful for the child.
 Children are taught that mistakes are not okay, and give up on trying for the fear of the consequences.
 Also, it’s important for us to remember, and to remind our kids that mistakes are natural, and only make better players.
 Junior sports should be about socialising, keeping active and developing skills, but most importantly: having fun.

+When parents blame a referee for the result of a game, children learn to make excuses for outcomes.
+During a single match, thousands of decisions are made by referees, coaches and players.
+So, to focus on one single decision made by a referee, as the sole reason for the outcome of the game only teaches our children how to absolve themselves of responsibility for their own actions.
+This leads to children who are less resilient, and who give up when facing adversity, for they feel they have no control over outcomes.
+To read more about raising resilient children, see here.
 Also, criticising the referees sets an extremely bad example for children.
 Observing their parent abusing an umpire teaches children that, they too may act disrespectfully towards authority figures.
 Once children learn a behaviour like this, it’s common for the rude behaviour to carry over into other areas of their lives, including school, family, and even work later in life.
 It’s also important to remember that referees are often minors themselves, and only making calls they believe to be the fairest.
 They don’t deserve the verbal abuse they are often at the receiving end of.
 If you have constructive criticism to offer, wait until the end of the game, and speak respectfully with the head umpire.